-JEDI aims to provide “enterprise-level, commercial cloud services” to the Pentagon and its partners – all US military branches and defence-related intelligence agencies – with appropriate security and operational requirements.
+JEDI aims to provide “enterprise-level, commercial Cloud services” to the Pentagon and its partners – all US military branches and defence-related intelligence agencies – with appropriate security and operational requirements.

 The DoD contract was open to all comers, with hundreds of contractors expressing an interest in JEDI, and over 60 responses to requests for information.
 However, due to the nature of the contract and the high-security requirements, only four companies (Amazon, Oracle, IBM, and Microsoft) were able to meet the bid requirements and participate.
-After bidding, however, it became clear that only two companies had a chance at reaching the finishing line: Amazon and Microsoft.
+After bidding, however, it became clear that only two companies had a chance of reaching the finishing line: Amazon and Microsoft.

 Or so they thought…